 Perhaps the silver lining in Broner’s losing outing against Garcia is that viewership numbers for the bout vindicated his appeal to fight fans.
 The broadcast became Showtime’s most successful to date this year, and also dwarves the reach of HBO’s boxing shows so far in 2017.
 If this success wasn’t replicated at the Barclays Center box office–which was only two-thirds full on fight night–that likely has more to do with Premier Boxing Champions’ inane pricing policy than with anything else.

-Thus, say what you will about Broner’s quality as a boxer, you can’t deny that his name resonates with a significant number of fans.
-In his assessment of Broner’s standing in the sport going into the Garcia fight, Eliott McCormick spoke of his “pathological arrogance”, the double-edged sword with which Broner has cut through the barriers that isolate boxing from the mainstream to achieve a wider recognition than the large majority of his peers.
-Many–perhaps most–of those who follow Broner’s career do so because there are few things more satisfying than to see a jerk fall flat on his face, and few things more infuriating than missing it.
-But it also has to be acknowledged that a subset of those who watch Broner fight do so because they vicariously live through him the realization of a fantasy, that of the boxing superstar with flash to spare and money to burn.
+Thus, say what you will about Broner’s skills, you can’t deny his name resonates with a significant number of fans.
+In his assessment of Broner’s standing going into the Garcia fight, Eliott McCormick spoke of his “pathological arrogance”, the double-edged sword with which Broner has cut through the barriers that isolate boxing from the mainstream to achieve a wider recognition than the large majority of his peers.
+Many of those who follow Broner’s career do so because there are few things more satisfying than to see a jerk fall flat on his face, and few things more infuriating than missing it.
+But it has to be acknowledged that a subset of those who watch Broner do so because they vicariously live through him the realization of a fantasy, that of the boxing superstar with flash to spare and money to burn.

 But those attributes hold zero relevance inside the ropes.
 And eager to prove this fact was Mikey Garcia.
 The boxing world couldn’t have come up with a more contrasting character to pair Broner with if it tried.
 Mikey’s unassuming personality is as hard coded into his DNA as his professionalism, and it was somewhat ironic that those two traits were exactly what propelled him past Broner with relative ease.
 The first round–void of action as it was–served as a synthesis of the attitude that both fighters would display throughout the contest.
 Mikey prodded carefully with scattered shots, studying Broner’s reactions and taking notes for the rounds to come; Adrien, meanwhile, overreacted almost comically to Mikey’s advances, jumping out of the way at every feint, and struggling to throw punches.